Pfc. John Lewis Cummins

 John returned to Camp Polk where equipment was

-When John reported for morning mess on December 8, 1941, he and the other men heard the news that Japan had attacked Pearl Harbor ten hours earlier.
-The tanks were ordered to the perimeter of the airfield while John and the other HQ members were ordered to prepare supplies for the tankers.
+When John reported for morning mess on December 8, 1941, he and the other men heard the news that Japan had attacked Pearl Harbor just hours earlier.
+All the members of the tank crews were ordered to the perimeter of the airfield while John and the other HQ members were ordered to prepare supplies for the tankers.

 Around 12:45 in the afternoon, planes appeared over the airfield.
 John, like the other men, thought the planes were American.
 It was only when bombs began exploding and the strafing began that they knew the planes were Japanese.
 Since he had no weapon to sight back with, John attempted to take cover and stay out of harms way.